ikhsannur1996/Basic-Software-Development-Assignment/README.md

-Certainly!
-Here's a refined version of your assignment prompt:

----

 # Assignment: API Documentation and Integration Guide/Strategy

 As the Product Manager for an e-commerce startup, your task is to integrate the payment gateway service provided by Midtrans into your platform.
 Follow these steps to complete the assignment: